lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Declaration.md

 In the TypeScript target, the generated JavaScript program understands the following command-line arguments, each of which has a short form (one character) and a long form:

 - `-f, --fast [true | false]`: Specifies whether to wait for physical time to match logical time.
 The default is `false`.
 If this is `true`, then the program will execute as fast as possible, letting logical time advance faster than physical time.
 - `-o, --timeout '<duration> <units>'`: Stop execution when logical time has advanced by the specified _duration_.
 The units can be any of nsec, usec, msec, sec, minute, hour, day, week, or the plurals of those.
-For the duration and units of a timeout argument to be parsed correctly as a single value, these should be specified in quotes with no leading or trailing space (eg '5 sec').
+For the duration and units of a timeout argument to be parsed correctly as a single value, these should be specified in quotes with no leading or trailing space (e.g. '5 sec').
 - `-k, --keepalive [true | false]`: Specifies whether to stop execution if there are no events to process.
 This defaults to `false`, meaning that the program will stop executing when there are no more events on the event queue.
 If you set this to `true`, then the program will keep executing until either the `timeout` logical time is reached or the program is externally killed.
 If you have `physical action`s, it usually makes sense to set this to `true`.
 - `-l, --logging [ERROR | WARN | INFO | LOG | DEBUG]`: The level of logging messages from the reactor-ts runtime to to print to the console.
 Messages tagged with a given type (error, warn, etc.) will print if this argument is greater than or equal to the level of the message (`ERROR` < `WARN` < `INFO` < `LOG` < `DEBUG`).
 - `-h, --help`: Print this usage guide.
 The program will not execute if this flag is present.